marijnh/Eloquent-JavaScript/00_intro.md

 Some programmers believe that this complexity is best managed by using only a small set of well-understood techniques in their programs.
-They have composed strict rules ("best practices") prescribing the form programs should have, and carefully stay within their safe little zone.
+They have composed strict rules ("best practices") prescribing the form programs should have and carefully stay within their safe little zone.

 {{index experiment}}

-This is not only boring, it is also ineffective.
+This is not only boring, it is ineffective.
 New problems often require new solutions.
-The field of programming is young and still developing rapidly, and is varied enough to have room for wildly different approaches.
+The field of programming is young and still developing rapidly, and it is varied enough to have room for wildly different approaches.
 There are many terrible mistakes to make in program design, and you should go ahead and make them so that you understand them.
 A sense of what a good program looks like is